Benefits Of Boat Guide Ons

-Do you have trouble getting your boat loaded on the trailer at the lake?
-Have you given up fishing alone because it’s virtually impossible to get your boat loaded by yourself?
-Add a little wind or water current and even with a helper getting the boat centered on the trailer is still a pain.
-If this sounds familiar, then it won’t take you long to see the benefits of installing a set of boat trailer guide ons.
+Do you have trouble getting your boat loaded on the trailer?
+Does it take you two or three attempts to get your boat centered on the keel roller or between your fenders?
+If so, it won’t take you long to see the benefits of installing boat guide

 The Trailer

-The decision to put guides on my trailer was easy.
 My boat trailer is made with two short carpeted bunks at the back end of the trailer, for the bottom, along with two keel rollers.
 When loading the boat a second person would have to try and hold the boat centered on the trailer while it was being pulled out of the water.
 If the boat was not properly centered on the keel rollers, we would have to put it back in the water and try repositioning it.
 In windy conditions, it was nothing to do this two or three times.
+For that reason, I never even entertained the idea of taking the boat and going fishing by myself.

 Other Considerations

+Could I have gotten it loaded by myself?
+Probably, but it would require positioning the boat trailer at just the right depth, so you’re not putting excessive pressure on the bow hook and line while cranking it onto the trailer.
+That sounds simple enough, but there are other factors that can affect the trailer positioning.
 How much fuel did you burn?
 Were you fishing in the rain?
-Maybe there are three or four inches of water in the bottom of your boat.
+What if there are three or four inches of water in the bottom of your boat.
 How steep is the ramp?
 Which part of the boat is going to come into contact with the trailer first?
 All of these things play a role in positioning the trailer and how much additional weight you’re trying to crank out of the water.

 The Solution

-Types Of Boat Trailer Guide Ons Available
+Types Of Boat Guide Ons

 The post guide ons consist of adjustable metal angle brackets that clamp to the frame of the boat trailer.
-A durable, non-marking PVC then attaches to the angle brackets and sticks up above the water when the boat is backed into the water.
+A durable, non-marking PVC then attaches to the angle brackets and stick up above the water when the boat is backed into the water.

 Pros